 The My Passport hard drive already formatted to Mac OS extended (Journaled) File System?
 Then you are good to go.

-2. Open up the Disk Utility application by heading to spotlight search at the top of your desktop.
+By heading to spotlight search at the top of your desktop.

 Type the letters Disk Utility.
 You’ll probably see the application come up as soon as you type: d i s k